daniildenisovv/n8n-nodes-twitch-chat/README.md

   - Fixed Duration (MS): Monitor for a specific time in milliseconds
   - Until Stream Ends: Monitor until the stream goes offline
 - **Duration (MS)**: Time to monitor in milliseconds (when using Fixed Duration)
+- **Output File Path** (required): Full path to the output XLSX file (e.g., `/path/to/table/messages.xlsx`).
+Directory will be created if it doesn't exist.
 - **Options**:
   - Include User Info: Include detailed user information (badges, emotes, color)
   - Debug Mode: Enable debug logging

+### Performance Optimizations

+This node uses **streaming write** to XLSX files, which means:

+- Messages are written directly to disk as they arrive
+- No accumulation of messages in memory
+- Suitable for high-volume chat streams (thousands of messages)
+- Low memory footprint regardless of stream duration

 ## Credentials